ericpony/polynomial-loop-invariant-synthesis/README.md

 For this loop (see `random-walk.js` in folder `test-cases`), the following command generates a polynomial loop invariant with degree ≤ 2 and variables `x`, `y` and `n`:

-    node main.js var=x,y,n deg=2 'pre=x*(y-x)' post=n test=random-walk
+    node main.js deg=2 'pre=x*(y-x)' post=n test=random-walk

-The existence of loop invariant asserts that when the loop terminates, the expected value of program variable `n` is no less than the value of the expression `x*(y-x)` evaluated right before the loop is entered.
-Note that the output of this script is meaningfult only if the loop terminates with probability 1, which has to be verified separately (e.g., by finding a loop variant).
+The existence of loop invariant asserts that when the loop terminates, the *expected* value of program variable `n` is no less than the value of the expression `x*(y-x)` evaluated right before the loop is entered.
+Note that the output of this script is meaningful only if the loop terminates with probability 1, which has to be verified separately (e.g., by finding a loop variant).

 ## Todo